kaliflowerx3/ZoltriTWserver/rules.md

 ### Allowed actions:
 - killing unnamed hostile mobs
 - leaving gifts as long as they do not impede any machine or function of their base
+- breaking less than 32 (combined) blocks of dirt, stone (not cobblestone) or grass

 ### Unplayable